 Blepharoplasty is a surgical procedure that improves the shape of the eyelid.
 It involves removal of excess skin and fat and some degree of lid tightening.
 The goal of the procedure is to smooth the appearance of the upper and lower eyelids and give them a more youthful look.

 How is the procedure performed?

 The procedure is performed through an eyelid incision.
 The incision is hidden in the crease of the upper eyelid and just under the lash line of the lower eyelid.
 Lower blepharoplasty can also be performed through an incision hidden on the inside of the lid.
+Most commonly, Dr. Alghoul utilizes an inside incision to manipulate the fat and release the tight areas responsible for the dark circles and an outside incision to trim the skin.
 The fat bags are either trimmed or repositioned and the excess skin is removed.

 Is there much scarring with a blepharoplasty?